 Apart from the evident holographic nature of the piece, apart from the illusory scientific quality, the work of Eric Leiser at MaRS gallery is decidedly referential to elements of spirituality.

 Leiser spends the bulk of his statement relaying the technical side of what time crystals are, their ground state and oscillation, but only revealed via interview just how time-consuming these pieces are.
 He says, “for example, just to make one (of the holographs) is at least twelve hours… It’s because you can’t have any movement with this kind of holography.
+It depends on what kind of lasers you use since there are different types available from somewhere similar to Edmund Optics and other optic specialists.
 So I’m sitting there in silence, I set a timer for 20 minutes, then do an exposure.
 Then I go into the darkroom and process it.
 And reprocess it.
 And reprocess it.
 And reprocess it.”

 During said interview, Leiser described some of the time continuum that is holography in American history, namely that it was something outdated; a thing made and used mostly in the ‘80s art scene that became “kitsch and overdone.”
 Over the phone, he detailed the instance of first coming into contact with this medium in Prague.
 He visited a gallery there and experienced first-hand huge, double-sided holographic pieces.